Dichotic pitch

-Dichotic pitch (or the dichotic pitch phenomenon) is a pitch heard due to binaural processing, when the brain combines two noises presented simultaneously to the ears.
+In Audiology, dichotic pitch (or the dichotic pitch phenomenon) is a pitch heard due to binaural processing, when the brain combines two noises presented simultaneously to the ears.
 In other words, it cannot be heard when the sound stimulus is presented monaurally (to one ear) but, when it is presented binaurally (simultaneously, to both ears) a sensation of a pitch can be heard.
 The binaural stimulus is presented to both ears through headphones simultaneously, and is the same in several respects except for a narrow frequency band that is manipulated.
 The most common variation is the Huggins Pitch, which presents white-noise that only differ in the interaural phase relation over a narrow range of frequencies.
 For humans, this phenomenon is restricted to fundamental frequencies lower than 330 Hz and extremely low sound pressure levels.
 Experts investigate the effects of the dichotic pitch on the brain.
 For instance, there are studies that suggested it evokes activation at the lateral end of Heschl's gyrus.

 Overview

 When continuous white noise (with a frequency content below about 2000 Hz) is presented by headphones to the left and right ear of a listener, binaurally, and given a particular interaural phase relationship between the left and right ear signals, a sensation of pitch (psychophysics) may be observed.
 Thus, stimulation of either ear alone gives rise to the sensation of white noise only, but stimulation of both ears together produces pitch.
 Therefore, as a special case of dichotic listening, such a pitch is called dichotic pitch or binaural pitch.
 Generally, a dichotic pitch is perceived somewhere in the head amidst the noisy sound filling the binaural space.
 To be more specific, the dichotic pitch is characterized by three perceptual properties: pitch value, timbre, and in-head position (lateralization).
 Experiments on the dichotic pitch were motivated in the context of the study of the pitch in general, and of the binaural system in particular, relevant for sound localization and separation of competing for sound sources (see cocktail party effect).
 In the past, various configurations of the dichotic pitch were studied and several auditory models were developed.
 However, no singular model has been developed that accounts for all aspects of the dichotic pitch, from how it is formed to the lateralization of the dichotic pitch.
-The great challenge for psychophysical and physiological acoustics is to predict both the pitch value and pitch-image position in one model.
-For more information, references, audio demos etc. see more.

-Variations of the Dichotic Pitch
+Variations

-Pure Tones
+Pure tones

 Huggins pitch and Binaural edge pitch elicit a pure-tone like sound at singular frequency and are generated by creating an interaural phase shift at a narrow frequency band.
 This changes the point at which the sound wave that first reaches the ear, so the sound wave of the white noise stimulus reaches the ear at different points.
 In other words, the noise is decorrelated at that frequency.